Father holding his daughter's hand Editor's Pick

 Workplace & Humanity

-His Daughter Was Dying.
+His Daughter Was Critically Ill.
 He Resigned to Be With Her.
 His Boss Said No — and Kept Paying Him Anyway.

 Raghav had given the company ten years — the kind where clients call you by name before the tea arrives.
 When his daughter got sick, he did the only thing that made sense to him: he handed in his resignation.
 What his boss did with that letter is the part nobody saw coming.